oeb25/msc-thesis/Mist/Definition – FIR Abstract Semantics.md

 $$
 \bsems : \Inst \to \Ts \to \Ts.
 $$
-The function is defined for each FIR instruction
+The function is defined for each FIR instruction like so:
 $$
 \begin{gathered}
 \bsem{\iuse\;\Rho}(\T) = \T \Requires \Rho